DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ## Phantasmal
 - The next instance of damage taken is reduced to 1.
+- Removed after the next instance of damage.

 ## Vulnerable
 Place a Vulnerability Counter on the affected target.
 - Causes Vulnerability to all damage types.
-Removed after the next instance of damage.
+- Removed after the next instance of damage.

 ## Resistant
 Place a Resistance Counter on the affected target.
 - Grants Resistance to all damage types.
-Removed after the next instance of damage.
+- Removed after the next instance of damage.